BIO

 Photo by Meredith Hart.

+Patrick Holcomb (b.
+1996) is a composer based on Long Island.
 A member of Mensa since age nineteen, Holcomb seeks to write music that is both intellectually and emotionally engaging.
-He cites the time he spent studying Hindustani (North Indian) music and performing tabla and Indian harmonium under the guidance of Denise Nuttall (a student of Zakir Hussain) as the Ethnomusicology Lab Assistant at Ithaca College as one of his largest compositional influences.
+He cites the time he spent studying Hindustani (North Indian) music and performing tabla and Indian harmonium under the guidance of Denise Nuttall (a student of Zakir Hussain) as one of his largest compositional influences.